miohtama/plomobile/README.rst

 Introduction
 -------------

-Plomobile is a modern mobile site solution for Plone.
-It focuses on delivering good accetable user experience for read-only site access on most mobile phones.
+Plomobile is a modern mobile site solution for `Plone CMS <http://plone.org>`_.
+It delivers good mobile user experience on both smartphones and thin client mobile browsers.

 Design goals
 --------------